Lightxyz/vHive/docs/logging.md

 **Your Knative cluster is now ready for deploying and invoking functions.**

-Now after you deploy and invoke the functions as instructed in the [Quickstart guide][deploy], you will be able to see all your logs in the `/tmp/vhive-logs` directory.
-Additionally, you can extract the logs from the nodes to your local machine by running this command on your local machine for each node of the cluster:
+Now you can deploy and invoke the functions as instructed in the [Quickstart guide][deploy].
+Furthermore, you should be able to see all your logs in the `/tmp/vhive-logs` directory.
+Additionally, you can extract the logs from the nodes to your local machine.
+Run this command on your local machine for each node of the cluster:
  ```bash
  scp -i PATH_TO_SSH_KEY -P 22 -r USERNAME@HOST_NAME:/tmp/vhive-logs PATH_TO_LOCAL_DIRECTORY/SUB_DIR
  ```